dumaurier/pwa_jekyll/README.md

 # Jekyll + PWA + IndieWeb

 A simple Jekyll starter with PWA functionality baked in.
 This includes a manifest.json file and a sw.js file that caches an app shell.
 Basic support for IndieWeb Blogging is included, including an RSS feed.
-Displaying webmentions is included as well but requires a few extra steps to set up.
+Webmention support is included as well but requires a few extra steps to set up.

 ## Getting Started:
 1. **Fork this repo.** If you're new to GitHub you can read about [forking repos](https://help.github.com/articles/fork-a-repo/#use-someone-elses-project-as-a-starting-point-for-your-own-idea) on GitHub's documentation.